Nonfiction – paperback; HarperPerennial; 252 pages; 2004.

 By turns the book is funny and sad; it’s often witty but never mawkish, and I came away from it feeling that Mantel had led a very tough but somehow inspirational life.

 From the outset Mantel’s childhood was riddled with family secrets — her father disappeared; her mother moved her lover into the house and then moved suburbs to avoid a community scandal — that caused her to live in an “emotional labyrinth”.
 Even when she escaped the family home and moved to London to begin her university law course, the dark ghosts of the past would not let her go…

 By the time I was twenty I was living in a slum house in Sheffield.
 I had a husband and no money; those things I could explain.
 I had a pain which I could not explain; it seemed to wander around my body, nibbling here, stabbing there, flitting every time I tried to put my finger on it.

 Written in a clear-eyed prose style, it is, at times, so honest as to be painful.
-Mantel, herself, admits that she struggles to write much of it.
+Mantel admits that she struggles to write much of it.
 “Once you have learned the habits of secrecy, they aren’t so easy to give up,” she confesses mid-way through the book.

-She is particularly frank about her various illnesses, which lead to her stacking on the weight and “accumulating an anger that would rip a roof off”.
-And the ways in which she comes to terms with her infertility is also painfully candid, the hurt seemingly oozing off the page.
+She is particularly frank about her various illnesses, which lead to her stacking on weight and “accumulating an anger that would rip a roof off”.
+And the ways in which she comes to terms with her infertility are also painfully candid, the hurt seemingly oozing off the page.

 This is not a particularly cheerful read, but it is an inspirational one about chasing dreams, seeking answers and forging your own path in life.
 I loved it and now that I know more about Hilary Mantel’s life I hope to read more of her fiction very soon.